Africa

 Today we descend 4-hours from Cuenca to the tropical city of Guayaquil on the Pacific Coast, with boxed lunch included.

 Along the way we stop at the high altitude moorlands ('paramo') of El Cajas National Park, a protected area starting at 10,000 ft (3,000 m) above sea level with grassland covering most of its terrain.
 This tranquil region, with its stunning landscapes, shows the remains of intense volcanic activity and glaciation.
-Although the wind and drizzle can make it very cold, the scenery surrounding these 235 lakes is splendid for walking and observing flora, fauna and bird life.
-The cold lakes are full of trout and the dwarf forests of quinoa trees (a high protein grain) are home to many species of birds - including hummingbirds, gray-breasted mountain toucans and magnificent Andean condors.
+Although the wind and drizzle can make it very cold, the scenery surrounding these 235 lakes and dwarf forests of quinoa trees (a high protein grain) is splendid for walking.
 There is also a good chance of seeing wild llamas here.The highest point is reached at Three Crosses watershed, from where rivers flow into either the Pacific or the Atlantic Ocean.

 We continue to Guayaquil where the vibe is Caribbean, in marked contrast to the Andean region.
 Check into your hotel in this important port that is the largest city in Ecuador.